storm-fsv-cvut/smoderp2d/README.md

 # SMODERP2D

-Distributed event-based model for surface and subsurface runoff and erosion
+Distributed event-based model for surface and subsurface runoff and erosion.

 ```
     @ @ @   @       @     @ @     @ @ @     @ @ @ @  @ @ @    @ @ @